YNiSn$_2$: A candidate Dirac semimetal: Results and discussion

+In the inset of Figure~\ref{MRxH_YNiSn2}c), we present the thermal damping of the FFT amplitude of the peak at 137~T together with a fit using the LK factor, yielding an effective mass $m^{*}$ = 0.20(2)$m_0$, which is larger than the value obtained from the dHvA analysis.
+Similar to the frequency discrepancies, the difference in the extracted effective mass may be influenced by the distinct field windows employed in the two analyses.
+However, it is important to emphasize that SdH measurements are intrinsically more sensitive to scattering effects and therefore probe a transport-weighted effective mass, whereas dHvA measurements reflect the thermodynamic cyclotron mass.
+The observed difference is thus likely associated with band-dependent scattering.

 By fitting MR field dependence with a power law, we found MR $\propto$ $B^{n}$ with $n$ = 0.72(3), close to a square-root dependence.
-In fact, as presented in Figure \ref{MRxH_YNiSn2}b), it was observed a crossover of a low field region displaying a linear dependence and the high field region with a $B^{1/2}$ dependence.
+In fact, as presented in Figure \ref{MRxH_YNiSn2}d), a crossover was observed between a low field region displaying a linear dependence and the high field region with a $B^{1/2}$ dependence.
 Interestingly, a very similar behavior of the MR was theoretically described to appear in certain quasi-2D layered metals \cite{grigoriev_longitudinal_2013}.
 This could occur when the separation between Landau levels significantly exceeds the width of these levels and the interlayer interactions within the material.
 The emergence of the square-root dependence of MR is attributed to short-range (point-like) interactions with impurities, leading to changes in the effective scattering rate of electrons when subjected to a magnetic field.
 This effect is expected in materials where the quantized motion of electrons and their interactions with lattice imperfections are significant \cite{grigoriev_longitudinal_2013, sinchenko_linear_2017}.
 To the best of our knowledge, no 3D material has been found that presents such MR crossover behavior.
-Curiously, a very similar theoretical study was performed in disordered graphene wherein it predicted a square-root MR at high fields \cite{alekseev_strong_2013}.
+Curiously, a very similar theoretical study was performed in disordered graphene, wherein it predicted a square-root MR at high fields \cite{alekseev_strong_2013}.
 This was observed experimentally in a graphene monolayer \cite{vasileva_magnetoresistance_2019}.
-For more details, one can take a look at references \cite{grigoriev_longitudinal_2013,sinchenko_linear_2017,alekseev_strong_2013,vasileva_magnetoresistance_2019} and references therein.
-The potential explanation for the observed MR behavior in YNiSn$_2$ as a characteristic of quasi-2D layered metals needs further exploration.
+For more details, see references \cite{grigoriev_longitudinal_2013,sinchenko_linear_2017,alekseev_strong_2013,vasileva_magnetoresistance_2019} and references therein.